 Some students have had their next steps mapped out for years and even have a job lined up starting the day after graduation.
-But let’s face it — that’s not exactly the norm among college students!
+But let’s face it — that’s not exactly the norm!

-So if you are unsure of what to do next, you’re not alone.
-Fortunately, you have a lot of options now that you are about to be the proud owner of a BA or BS degree.
+If you’re unsure what to do next, you’re not alone.
+Fortunately, you have a lot of options now that you’re about to be the proud owner of a BA or BS degree.
 Take a look at some of the most common steps for recent grads.

 Get a Job After Graduation